Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 With Kondor Path Tours, you will receive full support and expert guidance on your 4-Day Inca Trail journey.
 Our private Inca Trail tour lets you hike at your own pace.
 You will get personal attention.
 This will make the challenging hike enjoyable and easier, even if you are not an experienced hiker.

 We take care of everything—from Inca Trail permits and comfy camping gear to tasty meals.
 This way, you can enjoy the excitement of the hike and the wonder of Machu Picchu.
 Get ready to make lasting memories on the Classic Inca Trail.
-You will engage in eco-friendly travel to preserve these marvels for posterity.
+You will travel in an eco-friendly way to preserve these marvels for posterity.

 Trending Tour